n-rosati/CIS4820/readme.txt

 If you make changes to the world or the light in the update() function then you may need to call glutPostRedisplay() to refresh the screen.

-The update() function is not called on a predictable schedule.
+The update() function is not called on x predictable schedule.
 You will need to check the time during updates to control the rate at which the world changes.